Community Service

 Zengeler Cleaners – Winter Clothing Collection for Veterans

-Ak Tenamit High School Guatemala – Kitchen/Cafeteria Construction
+Ak Tenamit High School Guatemala – Girls’ Dormitory Construction

-Catholic Charities Celebration of Giving – Christmas Gifts
+Catholic Charities – Donate Gifts to Celebration of Giving

 Service Above Self Award